1 minute overview

 The way we watch TV is changing.
 Everything is on demand, time shifted, convenient and mostly free.

-How many times have you read, just this week, the lives of Australians are being digitized?
+How many times have you read, just this week, the lives of Australians are being digitised?
 As soon as one new Digital phenomenon arrives, it’s overtaken by another.
 Free to air broadcast TV went digital and since then has seen much of its advertising revenue move to the internet.
 They have launched more channels and upgraded to High Definition standards.
 Now the phone companies are competing with them, providing video and audio to users when they can’t see a TV.

 The Digital Revolution is behind these changes.
 Companies you never thought were competitors turn out to be stealing your revenue.
 From a Telstra and Optus point of view, Facebook works largely over their networks.
 People engage with their Facebook accounts through their phones.
 Even the adverts which are exploding Facebook’s revenues are transmitted over Optus, Telstra’s and Vodafone’s cellular networks.
 They never see a penny of that advertising money.
 They are part of Facebook’s ‘platform’.